ISO 13485 Certification for Medical Devices

 • Distributors seeking regulatory credibility

-Even component manufacturers may require certification to remain approved suppliers.
+Even component suppliers often require certification to maintain approved vendor status.

 Is ISO 13485 Certification Mandatory?